Menu Close

 It improves your agility and fitness

 It’s a no-brainer that your reflexes have to be on-point if you’re a goalie.
-Most of the ones we see on the TV make it look natural, so the skill involves isn’t something we tend to spend too much time thinking about.
+Most of the ones we see on the TV make it look natural, so the skill involved isn’t something we tend to spend too much time thinking about.

 However, spending some time in goal will improve your agility no end, as the flying balls really put your reflexes to the test.

-There’s a reason why top level goalies have incredible fitness – in order to keep up with the pace of the game, you need to be able to move as quickly as possible and be able to change directions in a split second.
+There’s a reason why top-level goalies have incredible fitness – in order to keep up with the pace of the game, you need to be able to move as quickly as possible and be able to change directions in a split second.

 It’s a mental workout too